Kolkhis/streamer-mode.nvim/README.md

 ## Default Settings

-The default setup is as follows:
+The default settings are as follows:
 ```lua
 require('streamer-mode').setup({
   -- Streamer Mode will apply to any path in here.